WebFritzi/GUI64/README.md

 Joystick in Port #2 (right click with Commodore key + fire)

 # Ultimate Users
-From version 1.97, Ultimate users (1541 Ultimate II(+L), Ultimate 64(EI/II), and C64 Ultimate) benefit from automatic saving of their settings (colors, desktop pattern, icon positions) in the Ultimate's Flash folder, along with an accurate time display.
+Ultimate users (1541 Ultimate II(+L), Ultimate 64(EI/II), and C64 Ultimate) benefit from automatic saving of their settings (colors, desktop pattern, icon positions) in the Ultimate's Flash folder, along with an accurate time display.

 # Binaries
 There are currently two options: the first is gui64.crt (recommended).
 This is a cartridge image with which you can enjoy GUI64 right after switching on your computer.
 The second option is gui64.d64.
 Put in the disk and load GUI64 with 'LOAD"*",8,1'.